dennzo/the-printer/README.md

 Beware, the styles for header and footer cannot be passed here, only for the body.

 ### Header and footer
 To actually display these the option `display_header_footer` must be set to true.
 Also the margins have to be set, since they are 0 by default.
 This can be by adding the margins in the @page css.
 If this is not working, make sure prefer_css_page_size is set to true (which is the default).
-You can specify HTML code in `header` and `footer`.
-CSS Code must be inline, this cannot be passed via head.
+You can specify HTML code within the configuration object in `headerTemplate` and `footerTemplate`.
+CSS Code must be inline, this cannot be passed via head, also external stylesheets do **NOT** work.

 ```css
 @page {